thekubebuddy/letsencrypt-on-gke/README.md

 $ gcloud compute addresses delete nginx-ing-ip --region us-central1
 ```

-### Deploying the ingress for the hello-app without TLS
+### Deploying the ingress for the "hello-app" without TLS

 * Before deploying properly change the host as per needed within the ingress file
 ```